srid/rib/README.md

 -->
 <img src="https://raw.githubusercontent.com/srid/rib/master/example/a/static/ribs.svg?sanitize=true" width="150" />

 Rib is a static site generator written in Haskell that reuses existing tools (`Shake`, `Lucid` and `Clay`) and is thus non-monolithic.
 It is nearly done but still a work in progress and will soon be ready for general use.

 ## Example

-See `./example` (Rib's project site in fact) to see how the `Rib` library can be used to write your own static site generator in a few lines of code which includes the HTML and CSS of the site:
+See `./example` to see how the `Rib` library can be used to write your own static site generator in a few lines of code which includes the HTML and CSS of the site:

 ```
 $ cloc --by-file example/Main.hs